obarthel/amiga-smbfs/README.md

 In order to connect to an *SMB* share, the server requires that a user name is provided.
 If you omit the user name, the **smbfs** program will use `GUEST` as a replacement.

-If you do provide a user name, it must not be longer than 63 characters.
+If you do provide a user name, **it must not be longer than 63 characters**.
 Unless you use the `CHANGEUSERNAMECASE=NO` option the name you provide will be translated to all upper case characters.

 You need not provide for a user name on the command line.
 Alternatively, you may configure an environment variable whose contents will be used instead.
 The variable could be set up like this: